patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/content/terminology.md

 For Red Hat product terminology and documentation standards, see [Red Hat's supplementary style guide for product documentation](https://redhat-documentation.github.io/supplementary-style-guide/#introduction).

-**Note:** Do not precede UI terms with "please".
+**Note:** Do not precede UI terms with "please."
 It is extraneous and overly formal.

 <div class="ws-content-table">